chazu/octree/README.md

 # TODO

-* collectPoints should include own points as well as childrens'

 * Disallow insertion of points which would collide with other points (considering radius)

 * Query for points in sphere